2040 Official Community Plan - Form & Character

 Guidelines

-- Ensure that site layouts include provision for solid waste pick-up and bin storage that is enclosed or otherwise screened from view (See Figure 35).
+- Ensure that site layouts include provision for solid waste pick-up and bin storage that is located within a protected enclosure for public pickup or in-ground for private pickup.

-- Locate mechanical equipment and site services, such as transformers and mailboxes, to minimize impacts on outdoor amenity areas through appropriate siting and screening.
+- Locate mechanical equipment (e.g. AC units) and site services outside of amenity areas, to reduce noise and nuisance through appropriate siting and screening.

-- Ensure that all vehicle parking access is taken from the lane or secondary street, where available.
+- Ensure that all vehicle access is taken from the lane or secondary street, where available.
+If vehicle access is only available via the primary street, mitigate impact through landscaping, screening, open spaces, and other measures.

 - Ensure that internal circulation for vehicles is designed to accommodate necessary turning radii and provides for logical and safe access and egress.

-- Locate access points and windows to minimize impact of headlights on building interiors.
+- Locate access points and windows to minimize the impact of headlights on building interiors and neighbouring properties.

 Guidelines